sigmasaur/AwSW-it/README.md

 * At line 860, 2439: Corrected uppercase letter to lowercase.
 * At line 1264-1266: Corrected future tenses to conditional, as we're supposedly talking of the yet speculative case where the player character doesn't go through the portal as per `Emera`'s resolve.
 * At line 1346: *10* → *ten*, for elegance.
-* At line 1346: *Hiroshima* → *atomic*, for elegance; moreover, the resulting expression reads better without any real loss of meaning, not to mention that we're supposedly addressing `Bryce` and `Emera`, who can't possibly know about it.
+* At line 1346: *Hiroshima* → *atomic*, for elegance, not to mention we're supposedly addressing `Bryce` and `Emera`, who can't possibly know about it; the resulting expression reads better without loss of meaning.
 * At line 1383: *15%* → *fifteen percent*, for elegance.
 * At line 1476, 3366, 4338: Corrected simple dash to em-dash.
 * At line 2144: *inch* → *centimeter*, as Italians prefer the metric system and the resulting expression reads better.